adityamawa/simple-todo/README.md

 If you have any improvements or suggestions, feel free to fork this repository and submit a pull request!

 ## License
-This project is open-source under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/adityamawa/simple-todo/blob/main/LICENSE) file for details.